cout/windowfocus/README.md

 * Currently implemented as a bash script, so it's a little bit slow
 * Need a better algorithm to determine which window is "up", "left", etc. (currently just uses the window's X or Y coordinates)
+* I'm not sure how to ignore iconified/minimized windows.
+It seems, at least under Cinnamon, that minimized windows still have a map state of IsViewable.

 License: MIT License (http://www.opensource.org/licenses/mit-license.html)